bahrus/xtal-state/README.md

 All three files are combined into a single IIFE class script file, xtal-state.js, which totals 2kb minified and gzipped.

+## Initializing state;

+xtal-state-transcribe is another web component that helps with parsing and generating the mapping between the address bar url and the history.state object.
+It relies on the regular expression [named capture group enhancements](https://github.com/tc39/proposal-regexp-named-groups) that are part of ES 2018.
+As such, this web component is compatible with exactly 0% browsers today.

 ## Install the Polymer-CLI